msdevelopper/fl_library/README.md

 All files are commented through Doxygen format, run :

-doxygen doxyconf
+> doxygen doxyconf

-to generate documentation
+to generate documentation,

+see doxyconf to configure output of doxygen

+and doc.dox file ( main page of explaination made by doxygen)

 --

 Using Makefile for unix system , run :

-make
+> make

+it does generate libfl.a for a static library to use it, compile your own code with -lfl -lmath